Comparability graph: Cocomparability graph

 A cocomparability graph is the complement of a comparability graph.
 That is, given a comparability graph G = (V, E), its cocomparability graph G̅ = (V, E̅) has the same vertex set but complementary edge set: two vertices are adjacent in G̅ if and only if they are not adjacent in G.

 Cocomparability graphs are precisely the intersection graphs of continuous curves between two parallel lines, or equivalently, the intersection graphs of intervals on two parallel lines.
 A graph is a cocomparability graph if and only if its complement admits a transitive orientation.

 Cocomparability graphs form an important subclass of perfect graphs, inheriting this property from the fact that both comparability graphs and their complements are perfect (by Dilworth's theorem and Mirsky's theorem respectively).

 Every cocomparability graph is asteroidal triple-free (AT-free).
-This places them within the hierarchy: interval ⊂ permutation ⊂ trapezoid ⊂ cocomparability ⊂ AT-free.
+This places them within the hierarchy: interval ⊂ trapezoid ⊂ cocomparability ⊂ AT-free, and permutation ⊂ trapezoid ⊂ cocomparability ⊂ AT-free.

 The class of cocomparability graphs is self-complementary in the sense that the complement of a cocomparability graph is a comparability graph, and vice versa.

 Interval graphs are exactly the graphs that are chordal and have cocomparability complements; that is, the complement of any interval graph is a comparability graph, and the comparability relation is called an interval order.

 Cocomparability graphs are a subclass of string graphs; the complement of every comparability graph is a string graph.